khanmjk/altsoftwareplanning/README.md

 * Reorder non-protected initiatives to change priority; table recalculates dynamically.

-#### Adding New Initiatives (to Plan)

-* Collapsible section to add initiatives with title, description, optional goal ID, and SDE Year assignments.
-    *(Future: inputs for ROI, due date, status, themes, owner, PM)*

 #### Enhanced Team Load Summary Table

-* A collapsible, detailed table that provides a clear and transparent breakdown of each team's capacity for the selected scenario.
+* A collapsible, detailed table that provides a clear and transparent breakdown of each team's capacity for the selected scenario, explicitly showing Human vs. AI contributions, capacity sinks, and AI productivity gains.

-* **Human-Centric Columns:** Displays `Funded HC (Humans)`, `Team BIS (Humans)`, and `Away BIS (Humans)` to clearly show the human component of the workforce.
-* **AI Contribution Columns:** Explicitly shows the number of `AI Engineers` and the calculated `(+) AI Productivity Gain` in SDE Years, making their impact clear.
-* **Dynamic Capacity Column:** The main capacity column's header is now dynamic (e.g., "FundedHC Capacity (Net)") to reflect the exact scenario and state (Gross/Net) being viewed.
-* **Sinks Column:** When constraints are applied, a new `(-) Sinks` column appears, showing the total SDE Years deducted for leave, overhead, etc., providing full transparency into the Net capacity calculation.
+### Strategic Dashboard

+* Click **"Dashboard"** from the system overview page.
+* Provides high-level strategic insights into your planning data.

+#### Dashboard Carousel

+* Navigate through different dashboard widgets using "Previous" and "Next" buttons.

+#### Investment Distribution by Theme

+* A doughnut chart and summary table showing the percentage of total SDE-Year investment allocated to each strategic theme.
+* A global "Filter by Year" dropdown allows for analyzing a specific year or all years combined.

+#### Investment Trend Over Time

+* A 100% stacked bar chart that visualizes how theme-based investment percentages evolve year-over-year, making it easy to spot strategic shifts.

+#### Roadmap by Quarter (Swimlane View)

+* A theme-based swimlane view of the roadmap, with columns for Q1, Q2, Q3, and Q4.
+* **Cascading Filters:** Filter the view by Organization (Senior Manager) and Team.
+The team filter is context-aware, updating its options based on the selected organization.
+* **Contextual SDE Display:** The effort displayed on each initiative card is context-aware:
+    * When filtered by organization, it shows the "Org Total" SDEs and provides a team-by-team breakdown.
+    * When filtered by a team, it shows that team's specific effort relative to the total.
+* **Interactive Cards:** Click on any initiative card to open the detailed "Edit Initiative" modal.
+Cards are also color-coded by their status.

 ### SDM Resource Forecasting Model

 * Click **"Resource Forecasting"** from the system overview page.
 * Models team headcount and effective SDE availability over 52 weeks.
-* **Inputs:** Team selection (auto-populates Funded Size, Current Engineers), Avg Hiring Time, Ramp-up Time, Annual Attrition Rate, Target Week to Close Gap.
+* **Inputs:** Team selection, Avg Hiring Time, Ramp-up Time, Annual Attrition Rate, Target Week to Close Gap.
 * **Capacity Integration:** Uses **Net Available Days per Week per SDE** (from "Tune Capacity Constraints") for the selected team, automatically factoring in configured leave, holidays, overhead, etc.
 * **Outputs:** Monthly/Weekly resource tables, Forecast Chart (Effective Engineers, Total Ramped Up, Total Headcount, Attrition, Funded Size), Hiring Info.
 * Includes an **FAQ & Model Insights** section.